 FI makes me hate not owning a home even more

 Discovering the financial independence movement in autumn last year added another layer of fretfulness.
-Whereas I’d previously just been dedicated to tracking how much I saved, I was suddenly driven to start doing more complex spreadsheets tracking when I anticipated being able to retire.
+I’d previously just been dedicated to tracking how much I saved.
+Now I was suddenly driven to start doing more complex spreadsheets tracking when I anticipated being able to retire.

 It’s making me even more of an embarrassingly unfit person